Hello, I’m Nikles. I’m a Hobbyist Game Developer currently working on his very own games.

 Lately I’ve been rewriting it (on and off) from scratch in GameMaker Studio 2 as a PC only game.

-The objective was to teach how to build a polished action platformer game like Super Metroid.
+I’m teaching how to build a polished action platformer game like Metroid.